 As with your maximums, this is a straightforward multiplication.
 Take your two average figures to give a single average for the formula.

-If you sold an average of 12 of that SKU and your deliveries took an average of four days, then your overall average figure (for the purposes of calculating safety stock) would be 48.
+If you sold an average of 12 of that SKU and your deliveries took an average of 4 days, your overall average (for the purposes of calculating safety stock) would be 48.

 4. Calculate your safety stock needs